Friends & Legends

 Friends & Legends is the fifth studio album by Dominican singer Henry Santos.
 Released by his own record label, HustleHard Entertainment on May 7, 2021.
-This album features from artist on the rise and artist that Santos considers friends.
+This album included features from artist on the rise and artist that Santos considers friends.
 It also featured guest appearances from legends of the bachata genre like Alexandra from the famous duo Monchy & Alexandra, Joe Veras, Luis Vargas, and Anthony Santos 'El Mayimbe'.
 It also included the legendary typical merengue artist El Prodigio.

 Singles

 Even though the album came out in 2021, its first singles came out in 2019.
 First single was "Don Juan & Cupido" with Anthony Santos released on May 3, 2019.
 Later on November 15, 2019, he released Weekend with Daniel Santacruz & Lirow.
 In 2020 he released Como "Abeja A La Flor" with Alexandra La Reina on March 6.
 On May 8, he released Traiciónalo Conmigo which was his first single by himself and with no featured artist.
 After releasing 4 more singles, he eventually released the album on May 7, 2021.

 After the albums release, he released the remaining tracks as separate singles. all tracks have their own cover art as separate singles.
 One of the singles titled "Mambo", which is a salsa featuring David Kada, peaked at number 10 in the Billboard Tropical Airplay chart.